mahavedalla/mahavedalla/docs/questions/sila/to-what-extent-is-self-defense-permissible.md

-# To what extent is self-defense permissible?
+Question: To what extent is self-defense permissible?
 Answer in Brief: -
  Category: Sīla
 Sutta References: -